 Search for the keywords that will convert in each of the ad groups.
 You can use the search terms report for the conversion of keywords at your target or above your target and this would help you to mine for newer keywords and alternative match types.

-It might seem difficult for you to organize Google AdWords PPC campaigns but it is necessary to increase your chances to get a better conversion rate.
-Grouping of keywords is one of the important tasks included in conversion tracking.
+It might seem difficult for you to organize Google Ads PPC campaigns but it is necessary to increase your chances to get a better conversion rate.
+Grouping keywords is one of the important tasks included in conversion tracking.

 Some aspects which you should look into while effective grouping and organizing keywords are as follows: